 Flip the table upright and slide the footrest assembly into the table and secure with screws (Photo 10).

-Cut the lid M to size and drill 1-1/2"-diameter finger holes (Drawing 4).
+Cut the lid M to size and drill 1-1/2-in-diameter finger holes (Drawing 4).
 Position the tops and secure them to the table using screws -- don't use glue at this time.
-Smooth the edges of the table with a 1/8" roundover bit and remove the tops.
+Smooth the edges of the table with a 1/8-in roundover bit and remove the tops.

 Using a paste wood filler, fill any visible screw holes in the table and benches.
 Detail-sand all the edges and surfaces in preparation for the finish.

 The edges of MDF are like a sponge and can leave a project looking unfinished.
 To seal the edges for a perfect paint job, mix a 50/50 ratio of wood glue and water.
 Apply with a foam brush and let dry (Photo 11).